 Behind the scenes, the Target solution had to:

 - Manage the set-up of each Direct Debit mandate in line with strict regulations

 - Manage the interface with BACS and banking systems

 - Provide a complete payment schedule, all in a matter of seconds, to maintain the high usability standards the DVLA had set

 - Create a system that seamlessly integrated with GOV.uk for great customer experience

 - To be bilingual, working in English and Welsh

-Savings and satisfaction
+Savings and Satisfaction

 As well as the benefits to customers, the service has also helped the DVLA meet other strategic aims, such as increasing digital take-up.
 Target has continued to work closely with the DVLA to optimise the service.
-For example, in response to customer feedback, Target has introduced additional assurances for users that they have successfully taxed their vehicle when the Direct Debit mandate is accepted and renewed annually.

-That combination of innovation and service helped the solution win Best Online Payments Solution (Consumer) at the 2016 Payments Awards – a great industry recognition for a swift, straightforward and successful service.
+The combination of innovation and service helped the solution win Best Online Payments Solution (Consumer) at the 2016 Payments Awards – a great industry recognition for a swift, straightforward and successful service.